thundernixon/blog2017/src/pages/12-16-17-drawbot-for-beginners-part-2/index.md

 # Questions from class

 ### Q: What version of python should we be focused on?

-In drawbot, we are using Python 2.7.
+In DrawBot, we are using Python 2.7.
+There is also an experimental version of DrawBot that uses Python 3.6.

-Robofont and Glyphs are also using Python 2.7, though the next version of Robofont will use Python 3.6.
+Robofont scripting uses Python 2.7, so as beginners and students learning about type design, using Drawbot in Python 2.7 works in our favor.

 <h1 id="thanks"> Thanks for reading!</h1>